percona/psmdb-docs/docs/install/index.md

 ### ARM64

 Percona Server for MongoDB requires the ARMv8.2-A or later microarchitecture.

+At the moment we provide [Docker images](https://hub.docker.com/r/percona/percona-server-mongodb/) only.
+Packages will be added to the repositories in the future.

 ## Installation instructions